Skip to content

 Electrs (github.com/romanz/electrs) and Fulcrum (github.com/cculianu/Fulcrum) are personal Electrum server implementations that build an address index over your full node's blockchain and serve Electrum protocol queries locally.

-Electrs is written in Rust with a smaller memory footprint, making it the natural choice on a Raspberry Pi 5.
+Electrs is written in Rust with a smaller memory footprint, which makes it the natural Raspberry Pi choice.
 Clone from github.com/romanz/electrs, build with cargo build --locked --release, and configure it to point at your Bitcoin Core RPC socket.
 Electrs listens on port 50001 (plain) and 50002 (SSL).
-Initial index build takes several hours on a Pi 5 after IBD completes, run it once, then it stays incrementally updated.
+Initial index build takes several hours on a Pi 5 after IBD completes.
+Run it once, then it stays incrementally updated.

-The result is every address-balance query, UTXO lookup, and transaction broadcast your wallet makes goes exclusively through hardware you own, on infrastructure you control, inside Switzerland.
+Every address-balance query, UTXO lookup, and transaction broadcast your wallet makes then runs through hardware you own, on infrastructure you control, inside Switzerland.
 No third party sees your addresses.
 No server logs your query history.

 Step 8 Back Up Your Wallet and Configuration

-A Bitcoin Core node used only for validation, with no private keys stored on it, has minimal backup requirements: save bitcoin.conf, your Tor configuration, and Electrs or Fulcrum configuration to encrypted offline storage.
+A Bitcoin Core node used only for validation, with no private keys stored on it, has minimal backup requirements.
+Save bitcoin.conf, your Tor configuration, and your Electrs or Fulcrum configuration to encrypted offline storage.
 If the node machine dies, you rebuild with the same configuration on new hardware and let IBD re-run.

 If you hold keys on the node (for signing transactions via bitcoin-cli, or for testing): legacy wallets store keys in wallet.dat in ~/.bitcoin/wallets/.
 Descriptor wallets (default since Core 0.21) use JSON descriptor files exportable with bitcoin-cli listdescriptors true.
 Back up both after any new key generation.
 Copy to encrypted USB storage kept offline.

-For the broader home Bitcoin mining 2026 hardware setup that can run alongside a node, see the dedicated guide, the power, cooling, and network considerations overlap.
+For the broader home Bitcoin mining 2026 hardware setup you can run alongside a node, see the dedicated guide.
+The power, cooling, and network considerations overlap.

 The data sovereignty argument for Switzerland

-Running a Bitcoin node at home means the addresses you hold, the transactions you broadcast, and the blocks you receive are processed by hardware you own.
-No Swiss ISP, no cloud provider, no foreign government issuing a legal process to a US-based API company, can silently learn your Bitcoin holdings.
+Run a Bitcoin node at home and the addresses you hold, the transactions you broadcast, and the blocks you receive are processed by hardware you own.
+No Swiss ISP, no cloud provider, no foreign government serving a legal process on a US-based API company can silently learn your Bitcoin holdings.

 Public Electrum servers operated by unknown parties log every address query they receive.
-Block explorers are the same.
-Your hardware wallet is sovereign.
+Block explorers do the same.
+Your hardware wallet keeps your keys sovereign.
 Your node makes your queries sovereign too.

-The Swiss combination is particularly clean: a privacy-conscious legal jurisdiction, strong fiber infrastructure, no data-volume caps on residential fiber, and electricity costs low enough that a Pi 5 node costs less per year than a Spotify subscription.
+The Swiss combination is unusually clean.
+A privacy-conscious legal jurisdiction.
+Strong fiber infrastructure.
+No data-volume caps on residential fiber.
+Electricity cheap enough that a Pi 5 node costs less per year than a Spotify subscription.

 Run the node.
 Close the loop on self-custody.